The Seniors Housing Sector Continues to Age Well

 In the first quarter of 2018, according to data from the National Investment Center (NIC) for Seniors Housing & Care, seniors housing and care transactions figures show a total of $2.6 billion closed deals in the first quarter of 2018, and private buyers accounted for $1.3 billion, or half, of those transactions.
 This was the 19th consecutive quarter of more than $1 billion in closed transaction volume by private buyers.

 At the same time, capital is widely available; robust competition among debt providers gives borrowers many options.
 Lenders are providing a range of financing from short-term bridge loans to permanent financing to get deals done.
-Debt sources include Fannie Mae, Freddie Mac, the Federal Housing Authority (FHA), U.S. Department of Housing and Urban Development (HUD), Corporate Mortgage Backed Securities (CMBS) and life and pension funds.
+Debt sources include Fannie Mae, Freddie Mac, the Federal Housing Administration (FHA), U.S. Department of Housing and Urban Development (HUD), Corporate Mortgage Backed Securities (CMBS) and life and pension funds.
 For the federal agencies, seniors housing and healthcare is a highly favored asset class, with a strong loan performance history.

 In addition to the growing number of players, seniors housing deals are also becoming more sophisticated and multifaceted.
 KeyBank recently worked with a client that was acquiring a portfolio of 10 assets, helping them navigate the assumption of some of the in place debt, bridging pre-stabilized properties that were not ready for permanent debt financing, and securing permanent financing on stabilized assets.
 The deal was financed using a combination of balance sheet, agency, and life company capital.